Pope John XXII: Papacy

 Upon his election, John gave 35,000 florins, of the 70,000 left to him by Clement V, to the cardinals that had voted for him.
 He was an excellent administrator and efficient at reorganizing the Catholic Church.
 He favored a regulation-heavy form of governance.
 John was known to have a temper, and involved himself in the politics and religious movements of many European countries in order to advance the interests of the papacy.
 He would routinely write to non-Catholic leaders asserting his authority over them.

+In 1316, John introduced the Corpus Christi procession in Orvieto due to its association with the miracle of Bolsena.

 On 7 April 1317, John canonized Louis of Toulouse with the papal bull Sol oriens.
 In 1318, he sent a letter of thanks to the Muslim ruler Özbeg Khan, who was tolerant of Christians and treated them kindly.
 John has traditionally been credited with having composed the prayer "Anima Christi", which has become the English "Soul of Christ, sanctify me ...".
 On 27 March 1329, John condemned many writings of Meister Eckhart as heretical in his papal bull In Agro Dominico.
 He allowed the consuls of Cahors to establish a small university in that city.

 In June 1332, John declared his intention to move his residence to Bologna.
 In preparation of this, the cardinal legate, Bertrand du Pouget, had been working for years in Bologna to oversee the construction of a papal palace and to integrate the political climate for the papacy's arrival.
 By August, however, John deemed the safety of the city insufficient.
-The Bishop of Embrun, Bertrand de Deaux, arrived to assist Pouget but simply exacerbated the situation.
+The Bishop of Embrun, Bertrand de Déaulx, arrived to assist Pouget but simply exacerbated the situation.
 This led to a revolt in 1334, Pouget's expulsion, and death threats for any member of the Curia.
 The papal palace was destroyed and it took John's successor, Benedict XII, many years to find peace with Bologna.
 John died in Avignon on 4 December 1334 (aged 89/90).
 He was buried in Avignon, at the cathedral of Notre-Dame-des-Doms.